kerryjiang/SuperSocket.Document/075-Command-and-Command-Filter.md

 The metadata value "Key" is used for matching the received package.
 When a package instance is received, SuperSocket will look for the command which has the responsibility to handle it by matching the package's Key and the command's Key.

-But, there is a prerequisite that the package type must implement the interface IKeyedPackageInfo<TKey> (TKey may be any primitive type like int, string, short or byte).
+But, there is a prerequisite that the package type must implement the interface IKeyedPackageInfo<TKey> (TKey may be any primitive type like int, string, short or byte), like StringPackageInfo:

+    public class StringPackageInfo : IKeyedPackageInfo<string>

 For instance, if we receive a package like below: